bpmn-io/bpmn.io/src/blog/2021/005-bpmn-js-visual-workflow-configuration-in-bubblz.md

 ## Benefits

-[bpmn-js](https://github.com/bpmn-io/bpmn-js), through its modularity, allowed us to integrate it and customize it to suite our needs.
+[bpmn-js](https://github.com/bpmn-io/bpmn-js) allowed us to integrate it and customize it to suit our needs.
 As a result, it tightly integrates into our application and the existing way of editing things.

-In business terms, this integration has allowed us to greatly improve the understanding of the process by the users but also to facilitate the configuration of the processes.
+In business terms, this integration has greatly improved the understanding of the process by the users.
+It also made configuring projects quicker and more intuitive.
 We estimated that this reduced the configuration time by at least 50%.

 ---